Foundations of Trigonometry: Conceptual and Logical, Being an Essay Towards a Conceptual Foundations of Mathematics

 Accepting the traditional arc-length definition of measuring angles, and the traditional definition of arc-length, it is worthwhile to note that the celebrated limit, $\displaystyle \lim_{\theta \rightarrow 0} (\sin \theta )/\theta =1$, or rather $\displaystyle \lim_{\theta \rightarrow 0} 2\theta /(2\sin \theta )=1$, is a special case of the evident:

-where $f$ is continuously differentiable [cf., Hardy [1967] p.
+where $f$ is continuously differentiable [cf. Hardy [1967] p.
 270].

-\textbf{I.7.
-Erroneous but Fecund Mathematics.} The aforementioned work of Archimedes and the current treatment of the trigonometric functions are examples of (logically or conceptually) erroneous but fecund mathematics.
+0.5cm \textbf{I.7 Erroneous but Fecund Mathematics.} The aforementioned work of Archimedes and the current treatment of the trigonometric functions are examples of (logically or conceptually) erroneous but fecund mathematics.

 The most widely spread example of erroneous but fecund mathematics is the pre-Cauchy calculus.
-Look at the following striking passage of Euler [2000, pp. 51-2] ``If we accept the notation used in the analysis of the infinite, then $dx$ indicates a quantity that is infinitely small, so that both $dx=0$ and $adx=0$, where $a$ is any finite quantity.
+The following passage shows how calculus was founded by one of the most prominent mathematicians of that period [Euier [2000, pp. 51-2], ``If we accept the notation used in the analysis of the infinite, then $dx$ indicates a quantity that is infinitely small, so that both $dx=0$ and $adx=0$, where $a$ is any finite quantity.
 Despite this, the geometric ratio $adx:dx$ is finite, namely $a:1$.
 For this reason the two infinitely small quantities $dx$ and $adx$, both being \textit{equal} [emphasis added] to $0$, \textit{cannot} [emphasis added] be confused [\textit{considered equal}] when we consider their ratio.
 In a similar way, we will deal with infinitely small quantities $dx$ and $dy$. \textit{Although these are both equal to }$0$, \textit{still their ratio is not that of equals} [emphasis added].
 Indeed the whole force of differential calculus is concerned with the investigation of the ratios of any two infinitely small quantities of this kind.
 The application of these ratios at first sight might seem to be minimal.
 Nevertheless, it turns out to be very great, which becomes clearer with each passing day.''

+Although multiplying surd roots of natural numbers has been known since long ago [cf. Al-Khwarizmi [1939, p.
+32], Dedekind -after defining the usual operations on his real numbers- says [Dedekind [1901, p.
+11], ``[A]nd in this way we arrive at real proofs of theorems (as, e.g., $\sqrt{2}. \sqrt{3}=\sqrt{6}$), which to the best of my knowledge have never been established before.''
+On what basis was Al-khwarizmi making use of these theorems?
+Are there real proofs and unreal proofs?...?

 Correct mathematics may be sterile.
-The first attempt to algebraize logic, due to Leibniz [cf. Kneale and Kneale [1966], pp. 320-45] is a good example.
+The first attempt to algebraize logic, due to Leibniz [cf. Kneale and Kneale [1966] pp. 320-45 and Amer [2022] pp. 83-4] is a good example.
 The second attempt, due to Boole [1948], is well known to be erroneous but fecund.

-Erroneous but fecund mathematics helps to develop mathematics in two ways: (i) It incorrectly arrives to ``correct'' results, then (ii) It forces mathematicians to endeavor to establish these results on more solid foundations.
+A more important example is Frege's system of logic, which was proved by Russell to be self-contradictory, while it proved to be extremely fecund.

+Erroneous (or defective in some way or the other) but fecund mathematics has played an essential role in the historical development of mathematics.
+I do not think that this is satisfactorily taken into account by the current philosophy of mathematics.

 The subject needs to be further investigated through concerted endeavors of mathematicians, philosophers of mathematics and historians of mathematics.